KiwisCodes/traffic-simulator/README.md

     ```

 2.  **Start the SUMO Server:**
     Open a terminal and run SUMO with a configuration file and the `--remote-port` argument.
-(You must provide your own `.sumocfg` file).
+(You must provide your own `.sumocfg` file or use the one provided in `src/main/resources`).
     ```bash
-    # Example using a generic config file
+    # Example using the provided config file
-    sumo -c path/to/your/map.sumocfg --remote-port 9999
+    sumo -c src/main/resources/frauasmap.sumocfg --remote-port 9999
     ```

 3.  **Run the Java Application:**